 Intravenous (IV) injection is restricted to conditions in which other routes are not feasible, either because the patient is unconscious (as in cerebral hemorrhage, eclampsia, or status epilepticus), because the patient resists (as in delirium), or because prompt action is imperative.
 Slow IV injection is essential, and patients should be carefully observed during administration.
 This requires that blood pressure, respiration, and cardiac function be maintained, vital signs be recorded and equipment for resuscitation and artificial ventilation be available.
 The rate of IV injection for adults should not exceed 50 mg/min to prevent sleep or sudden respiratory depression.
 The final dosage is determined to a great extent by the patient’s reaction to the slow administration of the drug.

 a.
 Sedative: 30 to 50 mg given 2 or 3 times daily.

 b.
 Hypnotic: 65 to 200 mg at bedtime.

-Special Patient Population-Dosage should be reduced in the elderly or debilitated because these patients may be more sensitive to barbiturates.
+Dosage should be reduced in the elderly or debilitated because these patients may be more sensitive to barbiturates.
 Dosage should be reduced for patients with impaired renal function or hepatic disease.
-Ordinarily, an intravenous dose of 65 mg to 0.5 g may be given to a child 6 to 12 years of age.
+Ordinarily, an IV dose of 65 mg to 0.5 g may be given to a child 6 to 12 years of age.

 amobarbital sodium injection, powder, lyophilized, for solution